-IT IS THE STUDENT'S RESPONSIBILITY TO DROP A COURSE.
 Any drops or exclusions that occur between 30% and 75% of the term will result in a "W" on the student's record, which will be included in the determination of progress probation.
 Drops are not permitted beyond 75% of the term.
 An evaluative grade ("A", "B", "C", "D", "F", "P", or "NP") will be assigned to students who are enrolled past 75% of the term even if they stop attending class, except in cases of approved extenuating circumstances.
 After 75% of the time the class is scheduled, the student may petition to withdraw from class verifying extenuating circumstances.

-Visit the Admissions and Records website at lacitycollege.edu/Admissions/Admissions-Records/Department-Home.
+For more information visit the Admissions and Records website at lacitycollege.edu/Admissions/Admissions-Records/ Department-Home.